 \section{Abstract}

 This paper presents categorical formulations of Turing, Medvedev, Muchnik, and Weihrauch reducibilities in Computability Theory, utilizing Lawvere doctrines.
-While the first notions lend themselves to a smooth categorical presentation, essentially dualizing the traditional notion of realizability doctrines, Weihrauch reducibility and its extensions for represented and multi-represented spaces require a thorough investigation and the formulation of a new appropriate extension of the category of assemblies as a foundation for the respective doctrine.
+While the first notions lend themselves to a smooth categorical presentation, essentially dualizing the traditional idea of realizability doctrines, Weihrauch reducibility and its extensions to represented and multi-represented spaces require a separate investigation.

 Our abstract analysis of these concepts highlights a shared characteristic among all these reducibilities.
 Specifically, we demonstrate that all these doctrines stemming from computability concepts can be proven to be instances of completions of quantifiers for doctrines, analogous to what occurs for doctrines for realizability.

-As a corollary of these results, we will be formally able to compare Weihrauch reducibility with the dialectica doctrine constructed from a doctrine representing Turing degrees.
+As a corollary of these results, we will be able to formally compare Weihrauch reducibility with the dialectica doctrine constructed from a doctrine representing Turing degrees.